-As an employee, you are generally compulsorily insured in the statutory pension insurance system.
+As an employee you are in principle compulsorily insured in the statutory pension insurance.
 Pension insurance includes various benefits:

-- Your pension provides you with financial security in old age, when you are no longer receiving an income from work.
-To receive an old-age pension you must have reached a certain age and have a certain number of years of contributions or credits.
+The pension provides financial security in old age if you no longer receive income from work.
+To receive an old-age pension, a certain age must be reached and a certain number of legal pension periods must have been completed.

-People born in 1946 or earlier begin receiving the standard old-age pension from the age of 65.
-For people born after 1946, the statutory retirement age is being gradually raised to the age of 67.
-From 2029, this retirement age will apply to everyone born in 1964 or later.
-However, the statutory pension insurance system provides for other types of old-age pensions which allow earlier retirement in special personal circumstances, for example if the individual has a severe disability and/or has paid contributions to the statutory pension insurance over many years.
+The decisive age for drawing the regular old-age pension is 65 up to the year of birth 1946.
+For the following years of birth, the standard age limit is gradually increased up to 67 years old.
+From 2029, this age limit will apply to everyone born in 1964 or later.
+However, the statutory pension insurance includes other old-age pensions, which allow earlier retirement under special personal conditions, for example if there is a severe disability and/or long-term contributions to the statutory pension insurance.

-If you have been employed in other EU countries, Iceland, Liechtenstein, Norway or Switzerland, the insurance periods you completed in these Member States are taken into consideration when calculating whether you have completed the qualifying period.
-However, each of these countries pays you a separate pension as soon as you have reached the retirement age.
+If you were employed in other EU countries, in Iceland, Liechtenstein, Norway or Switzerland, the insurance periods that you have completed in these Member States are taken into account to meet waiting periods.
+However, each of these States pays a separate pension once you reach retirement age.

-Please note: It is important to keep in mind that the statutory pension is lower than the income you receive while working.
-To maintain your standard of living in retirement, you should supplement the statutory pension insurance with a company pension and/or private provision.
+Please note: Note that the statutory pension is less than your income while working.
+In order to maintain your standard of living in old age, you should supplement the statutory pension insurance with a company and/or private pension.

 Pension insurance also supports you if you become incapacitated in the course of your working life, that is, if you can no longer or only partially work due to illness or a disability.
 You will then receive rehabilitation benefits to restore your ability to work or a pension for reduced ability to work if your state of health means that you will no longer be able to work or will only be able to work to a limited extent for the foreseeable future.